NdagiStanley/blog/ckcs5vi99005rlvs12hi51vrt.md

 When I started out, seeking to have a custom web presence (beyond having an email and Facebook account), I was pleasantly surprised to find out that I could get a free domain.
 I gravitated to **.tk** since it is the short form of TechKenyans (now TechKln), a community I run 💪.
 At first, it was for testing purposes but I have come to use it for keeps: [stanmd.tk](https://stanmd.tk).

-Below I take you through the process of having a domain and a landing page for free.
+Below, I take you through the process of having a domain and a landing page for free.
 I believe this is the epitome of a **free and accessible** internet.
 Anyone can have a place to call home in the World Wide Web!

 ## Getting a free domain